tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-1-general.md

 ## OK to Use Second Person in Stories, If Desired

-At this time, I see no reason to use second person (you, etc.) pronouns.
+Right now, I do not see a reason to use second person (you, etc.) pronouns.

 However if a situation arises in which using the second person in a story is appropriate, it is ok to do so.